ahmedBadr1/BlackBox/README.md

 # Black Box Shipping System
-<p>For shipping companies </p>
+<p>For shipping companies powered by laravel </p>

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 - Simple, fast routing engine

-Badr is accessible, powerful, and provides tools required for large, robust applications.
+Black Box is accessible, powerful, and provides tools required for large, robust applications.

 # Getting started